 Xiaomi's meteoric rise is reflected in the company's rapid increase in its valuation, up more than 10 times from \$4 billion in June 2012.
 Overseeing this growth has been co-founder Lei Jun, now Xiaomi's Chairman and CEO.
 He has played a significant role in drawing attention to the company and cultivating the diehard fandom amongst consumers that has been a key plank of the company's success.
 Comparisons are often made to Apple's inspirational founder Steve Jobs due to Lei's at times similar appearance and presentation.
-Lei has previous experience too in the worlds of tech and commerce having previously been the CEO of software company Kingsoft and founder of Joyo.com, an e-commerce site that was later acquired by Amazon.
-He has also become one of China's leading angel investors, with the online retailer Vancl being one of his investments.
+Lei has preing one of his investments.

-"He's made himself very visible as a
+vious experience too in the worlds of tech and commerce having previously been the CEO of software company Kingsoft and founder of Joyo.com, an e-commerce site that was later acquired by Amazon.
+He has also become one of China's leading angel investors, with the online retailer Vancl be-"He's made himself very visible as a Leaping Forward Xiaomi's sales and revenue Revenue (in billion RMB) Unit sales (in million)